tracer223/hackerranksolutions/README.md

 way to do this on Mac is to install Xcode.

 That being said I highly recommend you don't clone this repo and try to run these programs unless you really know what you're doing with C++, MacOS and VScode.
 Just copy and paste the main .cpp files into your C++ editor of choice.

+Why C++?
+It's a language that fascinates me.
+C++ is powerful enough to code your own game engine, create/modify an Operating System, all kinds of cool stuff.
+I just want to learn it, even if it isn't what I work with every day.
+I figured I'd do this for fun as a sort of side project.
+Hoping I don't blow up my laptop in the process.